wso2/docs-is/en/docs/setup/migrating-userstore-managers.md

 If the user store is an LDAP user store and SCIM is enabled for that user store, migrating that user store is not required.
-As SCIM will create a user id for the users in that user store, SCIM id can be used as the unique user id.
-To do that, change the `user_id_attribute` to the value of SCIM id, in the `<IS_HOME>/repository/conf/deployment.toml` file.
+As SCIM will create a user ID for the users in that user store, the SCIM ID can be used as the unique user ID.
+To do that, change the `user_id_attribute` to the value of the SCIM ID, in the `<IS_HOME>/repository/conf/deployment.toml` file.

 ## Configurations